Articles

 Amani (Peace),

-Stanley "Tookie" Williams, Surviving Crips Co-Founder, April 13, 1997"
+Stanley "Tookie" Williams, Surviving Crips Co-Founder, April 13, 1997

 Appeals

-US District Judge Stephen Wilson stated in 1998, that Williams' conviction was based on circumstantial evidence, and witness credibility problems.
-There were no witnesses to motel murders, and the only witness to the Owens killing, was an accomplice with much to gain by lying.
-The U.S. Ninth Circuit Court of Appeals stated the prosecution relied on witnesses with "less-than-clean backgrounds" and rewarded them with favorable treatment for testifying against Williams.
+In 1998, US District Judge Stephen Wilson stated Williams' conviction was based on circumstantial evidence and had witness credibility problems.
+There were no witnesses to the motel murders, and the only witness to the Owens killing, was the accomplice.
+The US Ninth Circuit Court of Appeals ruled that the prosecution relied on witnesses with "less-than-clean backgrounds" and rewarded them for testifying against Williams.
+Since Williams maintained his innocence, he would not apologize for the crimes.
+Clemency was not possible.

-"Nelson Mandela, Angela Davis, Malcolm X, Assata Shakur, Geronimo Ji Jaga Pratt, Ramona Africa, John Africa, Leonard Peltier, Dhoruba Al-Mujahid, George Jackson, Mumia Abu-Jamal, and the countless other men, women, and youths who have to endure the hellish oppression of living behind bars."
+Williams wrote children's books encouraging his readers not to follow in his footsteps.
+In 1998 Williams' "Life in Prison" was dedicated to: "Nelson Mandela, Angela Davis, Malcolm X, Assata Shakur, Geronimo Ji Jaga Pratt, Ramona Africa, John Africa, Leonard Peltier, Dhoruba Al-Mujahid, George Jackson, Mumia Abu-Jamal, and the countless other men, women, and youths who have to endure the hellish oppression of living behind bars."

 Protocol for Peace